microsoft/PubSec-Info-Assistant/docs/costestimator.md

 # IA Accelerator, version 1.0 - Estimation

 The Azure pricing calculator helps estimate costs by considering the amount of data to be processed and stored, as well as the expected performance level.
-It allows users to customize and combine different Azure services for IA Accelerator, version 0.4 delta, and provides cost estimates based on the chosen configurations.
+It allows users to customize and combine different Azure services for IA Accelerator, version 1.0, and provides cost estimates based on the chosen configurations.

 | Solution            | Environment  |    Azure Pricing Calculator Link                                          |